Barometric formula

-The barometric formula is a formula used to model how the pressure (or density) of the air changes with altitude.
+The barometric formula is a formula used to model how the air pressure (or air density) changes with altitude.

-Pressure equations
+Model equations

-There are two equations for computing pressure as a function of height.
-The first equation is applicable to the standard model of the troposphere in which the temperature is assumed to vary with altitude at a lapse rate of :
+The U.S. Standard Atmosphere gives two equations for computing pressure as a function of height, valid from sea level to 86 km altitude.
+The first equation is applicable to the atmospheric layers in which the temperature is assumed to vary with altitude at a non null temperature gradient of $L_{M,b}$: